-- solution will be proposed taking into account minimum economic investment and substitution quantities. - 60.
-Scenarios where National Grid may regard the return on investment to be inadequate will include, but not be limited to, where the residual investment: - is for a small quantity requiring investment below economic pipeline sizes; - is for a quantity requiring investment at non-standard pipeline/infrastructure sizes or to unsatisfactory connection points to the existing NTS. - 61.
-Where paragraph 59 applies potential substitutions shall be disregarded to the extent necessary to avoid sub-optimal investment and/or partial substitution where a satisfactory revenue driver has not been approved by the Authority and included in the Licence for the residual investment. - 62.
+- network does not fail or there is no more Substitutable Capacity available.
+In this event the residual investment8 shall be identified. - 60.
+Where residual investment is identified and the associated cost of this investment is not, in National Grid's sole estimation, adequately covered by the return on such investment, potential capacity substitutions will be adjusted.
+The most economic solution will be proposed taking into account minimum economic investment and substitution quantities. - 61.
+Scenarios where National Grid may regard the return on investment to be inadequate will include, but not be limited to, where the residual investment: - is for a small quantity requiring investment below economic pipeline sizes; - is for a quantity requiring investment at non-standard pipeline/infrastructure sizes or to unsatisfactory connection points to the existing NTS. - 62.
+Where paragraph 60 applies potential substitutions shall be disregarded to the extent necessary to avoid sub-optimal investment and/or partial substitution where a satisfactory revenue driver has not been approved by the Authority and included in the Licence for the residual investment. - 63.
 The appropriate level and combinations of substitution and investment (considering all potential NTS obligated incremental exit flat capacity releases) will be confirmed by network analysis.
 This will be achieved by updating the network model for the revised, post-substitution, NTS baseline exit flat capacity and NTS obligated incremental exit flat capacity levels and residual investment.
 The final step in the substitution analysis that was undertaken shall be reversed, by 3GWh/d, (i.e. by increasing the NTS baseline exit flat capacity at the relevant donor NTS Exit Point and where this impacts on flow, rebalancing will be undertaken) and this shall be validated through network analysis. - If the network fails, e.g. network pressures or plant operating conditions cannot be maintained then the proposed substitutions are deemed to be appropriate. - If the network passes further 3 GWh/d increments shall be added to the donor NTS Exit Point flow until the network fails and the cut-off point is identified.
 Substitutions shall be proposed consistent with the last network model that did not fail.